jhatheisen/PixelPeek/README.md

 # 🦉Pixel Peek

-This is the starter for the Pixel Peek.
+This is the readme for the Pixel Peek.
 A platform for uploading and viewing photos from around the world.
 Take a peek at some beautiful pics!

 ## Live Server Link
 https://pixel-peek.onrender.com